nndjoli/barchartFetcher/README.md

 | `Symbol`            | Convenience wrapper combining the above for a single symbol | False (uses Barchart default parameters; recommended)                          |

 Results are typically returned as parsed JSON objects or DataFrames (for tables scraped from HTML).
 The package uses `httpx` with an internal cookie/session manager to query Barchart endpoints.

+<h2>Usage Disclaimer</h2>

+This library is intended for personal and educational use only.
+It is not affiliated with or endorsed by Barchart.
+The maintainers do not encourage or condone scraping or any activity that violates Barchart’s Terms of Service.
+Refer to the MIT License in this repository for warranty and liability information.